JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/reading_output.md

 * `accuracy` is an approximation of $\\Vert x-x^* \\Vert$ where $x$ is the computed solution and $x^* $ is the true solution.
 * `residual` is the value of the euclidean norm of $f(x)$, where $x$ is the computed solution.
 * `condition_jacobian` is the condition number of the Jacobian of $f$ at the solution.
 A small value of this indicates that the numerical values are trustworthy.
-* `path_number` a path number greater than one indicates a singularity.
+* `path_number` the number of the path in the enumeration of all paths.